vuestorefront/vue-storefront/packages/core/docs/getting-started/introduction.md

 When you start using any new framework, you expect it to have **plugins that solve common issues**, such as analytics, SEO, internationalization, and many more.
 Additionally, it should be **versatile and flexible** enough to allow extending it and creating custom integrations.
 Not to mention an **active and diverse community**, which answers questions, writes articles, and promotes the framework.

 Creating such an ecosystem from scratch takes years.
-But we based Vue Storefront on Nuxt.js — the biggest Vue.js framework — it ticks all the boxes.
+But because we based Vue Storefront on Nuxt.js — the biggest Vue.js framework — it ticks all the boxes.
 Nuxt.js has a vast library of [ready-to-use modules](https://modules.nuxtjs.org/) and an active community of thousands of developers on the [Nuxt.js Discord server](https://discord.com/invite/ps2h6QT).
 It's also flexible enough to make it e-commerce ready with just a few plugins and modules.

 <q>